About the Physical Sciences, Engineering and Mathematics Sector

 A lecture being delivered at a theatre style conference room.

-Cyber security in Wales statistics and University of South Wales campus, Newport
+University of South Wales campus, Newport

 Physical Sciences, Engineering and Mathematics University strengths in Wales